rebeccaserramari/washu-pedigree/genome-wide/switch_errors/README.md

 ### Description

-For each assembly × chromosome × haplotype, chain files are built to enable:
+For each assembly × chromosome × haplotype, chain files are built to enable liftover:

 ```
 {haplotypeA} → {haplotypeB}